 Interacting with application windows

 Having said that, if the title bar is what users using other operating systems and desktop environments interact with to move windows around the desktop, and it’s hidden in Nitrux, how do users move windows?
-Well, that’s pretty easy to do by doing the following.
+Well, that’s pretty easy: do the following.

 Hold the modifier key ALT, then left-click the window and drag the application window by moving the mouse or using the touchpad/trackpad.